oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6205_size/25_mm_id_52_mm_od_15_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6205 Size 25 Mm Id 52 Mm Od 15 Mm Depth
+# Hardware Bearing 6200 Series 6205 Size 25 mm Id 52 mm Od 15 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base